 The compaction force on the fill material is exerted by only the upper punch while the lower punch is static; such action equivalent to hammering motion and as a result, the single punch press is referred to as stamping process.
-The single punch tablet press produce about 60-85 tablets/min e.g. Manesty F3.
+The single punch tablet press produces about 60-85 tablets/min e.g. Manesty F3.

 Components/ functional parts of a single punch tablet press

-- The diameter of the tablet
+The diameter of the tablet

 The size of the tablet

 To some extent the thickness of the tablet.

 Punches – This comprises upper and lower punch and they compress the powder into tablets of various shapes within the die.

 Cam truck – This guides the position/movement of the punches.

 Tablet adjuster – This is used to adjust the volume of the powder to be compressed and so determines the weight of the tablet.

 The events involved in tablet production can be divided into 3 stages;

 Position 1 – The upper punch is raised and lower punch drops to create a cavity in the die.

 Position 2 – The feed shoe moves over the die cavity and granules fall into the die cavity under the influence of gravity from the hopper.

 Position 3 – The feed shoe moves out of the way and the hopper punch descends to compress the granules/powder mixture into tablets by progressive reduction of the porosity of the die content and forcing of the particles into close contact with one another.

 Position 4– The upper punch retracts and the lower punch moves upwards too to eject the compressed tablet.
 The whole events repeat over and over again unit the feed material is exhausted.

 Advantages of Single Punch Tablet Press

 The single punch structure is rational and small.

 Easy to operate and it operates at a high utilization ratio.

-It can manufacture odd shaped products with a diameter of up to 20mm.
+It can manufacture odd-shaped products with a diameter of up to 20 mm.

 Single punch tablet press utilizes a high amount of pressure to reduce weight variations between tablets while maintaining a low noise level at the same time.

-Multi-station press is a mechanical device that unlike the single punch tablet press has several tooling station which rotates to compress granules/powder mixture into tablet of uniform size, shape (depending on the punch design) and uniform weight.
+Multi-station press is a mechanical device that unlike the single punch tablet press has several tooling stations which rotates to compress granules/powder mixture into tablets of uniform size, shape (depending on the punch design), and uniform weight.
 It was developed to increase the output of tablets.